EdianCurrinir/MetaWing/README.md

 ```

 ...and done.
 If you're developing on Windows,
 install the Linux for Windows subsystem and use that to install and manage dependancies.
+I have a [guide I wrote for ListFortress](https://github.com/AlexRaubach/ListFortress/blob/master/Setup.md) about setting up and developing on WSL that covers everything you need to get started.

 Importing all the data (takes a while):